apteacher/apteacher.github.io/z_page9.markdown

 permalink: /about/
 ---

 I teach upper level mathematics and computer science at Cushing Academy.
-The information on this site is intended for my current students.

 # office hours